Who We Are

 Typically it is the reporting person’s decision on how to proceed once the incident has been reported to DPS.
 The University encourages the reporting of sexual violence to local law enforcement but in most cases respects the rights of students to choose whether the police are notified.
 When requested, investigators from the DPS can accompany a student to the police and will assist in filing a report with the police.

 An investigation of the incident will not occur without the consent of the reporting person, except in cases where the circumstances suggest a continuing risk to the safety of members of the University community may exist.
-Likewise, the police will not be called without the consent of the reporting person, absent the determination that an ongoing risk exists.
+Likewise, the police will not be called without the consent of the reporting person, if it is determined that there is no ongoing risk.
 However, if the reporting person requests confidentiality or asks that the complaint not be pursued, the University may take reasonable steps to investigate and respond to the complaint consistent with the request for confidentiality or request not to pursue an investigation.

 The reporting person may choose to pursue criminal prosecution, University disciplinary action, or both, or may decide to take no action.
 The reporting person will be supported in any decisions made regarding whether to pursue criminal or disciplinary action.
 As stated above, if the University determines there is an ongoing risk to the community, or if there are other circumstances deemed appropriate by the University, an investigation may still occur.